Interim Director of Intercultural Center Programs and Services

 Nina Pascucci joined the Intercultural Center as an intern in 2013.
 She is a first generation college student who is passionate about learning.
 Now in her senior year, Nina is majoring in Art History with minors in Race and Ethnic Studies, Studio Art and Chemistry.
 Elsewhere on campus, she serves as a curator and conservator at the Maxey Museum as well as a mentor for the affinity group First Generation/Working Class.
 In the future, Nina hopes to work in communications and advocacy.

 Sami Carrillo is a first-year student at Whitman College.
 Before attending Whitman, he lived in San Diego, California.
 One of his goals in life is to pursue a career in social justice causes.
 Having traveled throughout Latin America, Sami enjoys learning from different peoples and cultures.
 When not busy at Whitman, Sami prefers traveling the world and engaging in social activism.

 Petra Carlos Arzate

 Petra Carlos Arzate is a first-year student originally from Hayward, California.
-She is interested in variety of subjects including Race and Ethnics Studies, Spanish Literature, and Biology.
+She is interested in variety of subjects including Race and Ethnics Studies, Spanish Literature and Biology.
 As a sophomore in high school, Petra attended the People of Color Conference and Student Diversity Leadership Conference.
 These conferences provided Petra with the knowledge and skills to value and promote diversity.
 At Whitman, she looks forward to working with the campus community on programs and events that foster learning and empowerment from multiple viewpoints.
-Petra is also an active member of First Generation/Working-Class Students.
+Petra is also an active member of First Generation/Working Class.